stefanjudis/pwt-workshop/lessons/02-writing-tests/03-screenshots-and-visual-regression.md

 # Screenshots and visual regression testing
+> Taking some pretty pictures on the way.

-Even though Playwright provides stellar tools to debug your tests sometimes you might want to take screenshots on the way.
+Even though Playwright provides stellar tools to debug your tests, sometimes you might want to take screenshots while running your tests.
 [Playwright provides screenshot functionality on the page and locator level](https://playwright.dev/docs/screenshots).

 ## Page screenshots